-John the Baptist lived the angelic life - that is, a minimalist life, free of worldly preoccupations - as monastics also seek to do.
+John lived the angelic life - that is, a minimalist life, free of worldly preoccupations - as monastics also seek to do.
 Church Fathers, such as Saint John Climacus, say that the light of the faithful are the monastics, and the light of the monastics are the angels.
-The desert had always been the place where God had taken His people to reveal His power and teach them.
-Recall that as Israel went out to the desert, led by Moses, God revealed Himself on Mount Sinai.
+The desert had always been the place God had taken His people to reveal His power and teach them.
+Recall that, as Israel went out to the desert, led by Moses, God revealed Himself on Mount Sinai.
 It was also through the desert that He guided His people to the promised land.
-Therefore, it was not by accident that John the Baptist was in the desert; it was a sign that God was once again moving among His people to restore them and reunite them with Himself.
+Therefore, it was not by accident that John was in the desert; it was a sign that God was once again moving among His people to restore them and reunite them with Himself.

-John the Baptist was preaching, "There comes One after me who is mightier than I, whose sandal strap I am not worthy to stoop down and loose."
-Unlike the baptism of John, the Trinitarian baptism that we receive - in the name of the Father, the Son, and the Holy Spirit - is not only for the forgiveness of sins, but through it, Christ also unites us to Himself by giving us the Holy Spirit, and bringing us to God the Father.
+John was preaching, "There comes One after me who is mightier than I, whose sandal strap I am not worthy to stoop down and loose."
+Unlike the baptism of John, the Trinitarian baptism that we receive (in the name of the Father, the Son, and the Holy Spirit) is not only for the forgiveness of sins, but through it the Lord Jesus also unites us to Himself by giving us the Holy Spirit and bringing us to God the Father.
 Jesus baptizes us with the Holy Spirit, and the Spirit living in us is also the presence of the Father and the Son in our hearts.
 In the power of the Holy Spirit, Jesus makes us participants of His divinity and children of God.
-Jesus baptizes us with "the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you" (John 14:17).
+Even in the Old Testament, God had promised, "I will give water to the thirsty who walk in a waterless place.
+I will put My Spirit upon your seed and My blessings upon your children" (Isaiah 44:3).
+Jesus baptizes us with the "the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you" (John 14:17).
 As Saint Basil the Great says, "The baptism of the Lord surpasses all human powers of comprehension.
 It contains a glory beyond all that humanity hopes or prays for, a preeminence of grace and power which exceeds the others more than the sun outshines the stars."

 This union with God always presupposes repentance and turning to God.
-As Saint Ambrose of Milan says, "Repentance does not avail without grace, nor grace without repentance; for repentance must first turn away from sin that grace may blot it out.
+As Saint Ambrose says, "Repentance does not avail without grace, nor grace without repentance; for repentance must first turn away from sin that grace may blot it out.
 So then John came baptizing for repentance, while Christ came to offer grace."

-The beginning of the Gospel of Jesus Christ, the Son of God, is that He has come, has become incarnate of the Holy Spirit and the Virgin Mary (as we celebrate on the Feast of the Nativity), and He is working in the world and in our hearts for our salvation.
+The beginning of the Gospel of Jesus Christ, the Son of God, is that He has come, has become incarnate of the Holy Spirit and the Virgin Mary (as we celebrated on the Feast of the Nativity), and He is working in the world and in our hearts for our salvation.
 John the Baptist, the Forerunner, was the catalyst for the encounter between the people of God and the Son of God.
-That is why the Church recognizes John the Baptist as having a special place in the unfolding of redemptive history.
+That is why the Church recognizes John as having a special place in the unfolding of redemptive history.
 We also share in his ministry by preparing ourselves so that Christ will also be born in our hearts and work in our lives, both for our own salvation and the salvation of others.